tel. (818) 898-1200 117 Macneil Street, San Fernando, CA 91340

 Monday through Friday | 8 am to 5 pm

-The San Fernando Police Department actively participates in various activities throughout the year, including:
+The Police Department actively engages the community and participates in various activities throughout the year, including:

 Scroll down for more information on each event/program.